AmethystDev2713/Lets-Make-A-CPU/README.md

 The video by In One Lesson also goes into depth on how each of these are used in a CPU.
 In short, the control unit is the brain of the CPU, the ALU does math operations, and the Registers are temporary, quick access storage places inside the CPU.
 Each of these areas are made with logic gates to carry out instructions that the creator wants it to.

-# Section 3: An intro to Binary
+# Section 3: Intro to Binary

 To better understand binary, we will be using the very famous 6502 8-Bit microprocessor (pronounced six-five-oh-two or sixtey five-oh-two, I personally prefer the first pronounciation), made by MOS Technology, and used in famous computers of its era, such as the Apple II and Commodore 64, as our example CPU for this section.